 Oval trampolines – also worth considering if you have a long narrow space, although they tend to be slightly more expensive.

 What’s the safest trampoline?

 All trampolines should conform to basic safety standards and if you buy new you should have no issues with buying a safe trampoline.
 Of course there are risks with any of these outdoor toys, but thankfully there are ways to make them safer.

 The risk of falling off can be mitigated by the purchase of a safety net for the outside.
 Often these will come as part of product, but if it’s not consider getting one as they are an inexpensive way to ensure peace of mind.

+Make sure that the springs are covered by a pad so that no injuries occur from those.
 It’s also worth making sure you have some rules in place for playing on the trampoline too – having more than one child on at a time might be feel ok on larger trampolines, but it’s not so good on smaller ones and of course on any size it can increase the risk of injury.

 When looking for a safe trampoline check out the reviews and buy from reputable brands.
 It’s tempting to buy second hand, especially if you’re on a budget so if you do that again stick to well known brands and of course make sure that all pieces are there!

 10ft is the size that is often thought of as the best garden trampoline size.
 It’s great for a variety of gardens and should suit kids from a young age right through to being a teen.
 It’s also a size that is not so big that it makes the price shoot up too dramatically.